fseiffarth/RuleGNN/Readme.md

    - run the best models three times with different seeds
    - evaluate the results

 All results related to the fair evaluation will be saved in the [Reproduce_RuleGNN/Results](Reproduce_RuleGNN/Results) folder.
 All results related to the state-of-the-art evaluation will be saved in the [Reproduce_RuleGNN/Results_SOTA](Reproduce_RuleGNN/ResultsSOTA) folder.

 The following evaluation files are produced:
     - ```summary.csv```: contains the results of the grid search (fair evaluation) one row per hyperparameter setting
     - ```summary_best.csv```: contains the results of the best model (hyperparameter setting) one row per seed
     - ```summary_best_mean.csv```: contains the mean and standard deviation of the best model results over all seeds

-The details per dataset can be found in the corresponding subfolder saved under ```summary.csv``` for the grid search results and ```summary_best_model.csv``` for the best model results.

 To visualize the results run:
 ```bash